miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 - `sa_publishers_category/`: Folder with the summary files that contain the average sentiment score per day for every publisher category
 - `sa_top_topics/`: Folder with the summary files that contain the average sentiment score per day for each topic (From the top 30 most correlated topics).

-### Heavy Data
+### Heavy Data - Directory
-This directory is not available in the Gihub Repository as it stores large files.
-It is recommended that a local directory is used to store these kind of data as the size can exceed the 1GB.
-Specify the directory in the Path Definition of the codes.
+It is recommended to define a local directory for the inital dataset to be stored and some preprocessed data files.
+The inital dataset is around 8 GB in size and some other files are greater than a 1GB in size.

 - `all-the-news-2-1/`: Folder with the file all-the-news-2-1.csv
 - `FilteredNewsParquets/`: Folder with the processed parquet files organized by Publisher category and by year.